treasure-data/digdag/digdag-docs/src/operators.rst

   User to connect to the database

   * :command:`user: app_user`

-:command:`password: NAME`
-  User password to connect to the database (default: empty)

-  * :command:`password: 12345678iuytrewq`

 :command:`ssl: BOOLEAN`
   Enable SSL to connect to the database (default: false).